CME211/notes/lecture-4.md

 ## Dictionaries

-- Dictionaries are an *associateive container*.
+- Dictionaries are an *associative container*.
 They contain *keys* with associated *values*

 - Dictionaries in Python are denoted by curly braces